 The standard approach follows the 3-2-1 rule, which means three copies of your data, on two different media types, with one copy stored offsite.
 For Sydney small businesses, this usually means a local backup plus a cloud backup, both encrypted and tested regularly.

 Tested regularly matters more than most people realise.
-An untested backup is a gamble, a tested backup is insurance.
+An untested backup is a gamble.
+A tested backup is insurance.
 Run restore drills at least quarterly to confirm your backups actually work when you need them.

-What to Do Right Now, Your 30-Day Security Checklist
+Your 30-Day Security Checklist

 Week 1.
 Enable MFA on every account.
 Start with email and cloud applications.
 Use authenticator apps, skip SMS.
 This one step dramatically reduces your risk.